A vacation at home or a staycation is a great option when money is tight as a single mom.

 4. Write out a schedule for your vacation at home around a local festival, fair or event.
 Do some research about what tourists do in your area.
 You don’t need to limit yourself to just your town taking day trips is a great way to spend your staycation

-What Should I Do On a Vacation at Home?
+What Should I Do On a Vacation in Your Home Town?

 If you are lucky enough to live near a world class museum by all means plan to go.
 Most people will be able to find a county history museum or quirky museum close enough for a day trip